alexinox/arduino/README.md

 Arduino
 ========

-* Arduino is an open-source physical computing platform based on a simple I/O board and a development environment that implements the Processing/Wiring language.
-Arduino can be used to develop stand-alone interactive objects or can be connected to software on your computer (e.g. Flash, Processing and MaxMSP).
+* Open source hardware IDE.
-The boards can be assembled by hand or purchased preassembled; the open-source IDE can be downloaded for free at https://www.arduino.cc/en/Main/Software
+the open-source IDE can be downloaded for free at https://www.arduino.cc/en/Main/Software

 * For more information, see the website at: https://www.arduino.cc/ or the forums at: https://forum.arduino.cc/